 Year Ended December 31, Change

 2022 2021 Amount %

-(in the ousanc ls)
+(in tho usands s)

-Selling, general and administrative \$ 206,863 \$ 186,638 \$ 20,225 11 %
+Selling, general and

+administrative \$ 206,863 \$ 186,638 \$ 20,225 11 %

-Selling, general and administrative expenses increased by \$20.2 million, or 11% for the year ended December 31, 2022 as compared to the year ended December 31, 2022.
+Selling, general and administrative expenses increased by \$20.2 million, or 11% for the year ended December 31, 2022 as compared to the year ended December 31, 2021.
 The increase was primarily driven by an increase of \$28.3 million in stock based compensation partially due to catch-up of expense for the Company's restricted stock units and certain stock options as a result of meeting the performance vesting condition when the Company went public, including \$2.9 million related to equity award modification expenses as a result of the company-wide reorganization.
-In addition, other general and administrative expenses, excluding stock-based compensation, increased by \$5.3 million of severance-related charges, and an increase in costs related to being a public company, offset by decreases in professional fees and personnel expenses, related to our cost management initiatives.
-Fulfillment costs decreased by \$13.4 million, including \$5.9 million decrease in shipping and handling expenses was driven by a decrease in the volume of orders partially offset by an increase in carrier rates.
-The decrease in Fulfillment Labor was due to decrease in the volume of orders, offset by expanded investments in wages and benefits for fulfillment members.
+In addition, other general and administrative expenses, excluding stock-based compensation, increased by \$5.3 million, from increases in corporate salaries and benefits, including restructuring related expenses of \$5.3 million related to being a public company, offset by decreases in professional fees and personnel expenses, related to our cost management initiatives.
+Fulfillment costs decreased by \$13.4 million, including \$5.9 million decrease in shipping and handling expenses and a \$4.8 million decrease in Fulfillment Labor.
+The decrease in shipping and handling expenses was driven by a decrease in the volume of orders, offset by expanded investments in wages and benefits for fulfillment members.